dasch-swiss/dsp-api/docs/03-apis/api-v2/knora-iris.md

 ### Ontology Entity IRIs

-Knora ontologies use 'hash namespaces' (see [URI Namespaces](https://www.w3.org/2001/sw/BestPractices/VM/http-examples/2006-01-18/#naming)).
+DSP ontologies use 'hash namespaces' (see [URI Namespaces](https://www.w3.org/2001/sw/BestPractices/VM/http-examples/2006-01-18/#naming)).
 This means that the IRI of an ontology entity (a class or property definition) is constructed by adding a hash character (`#`) to the